realm/realm-dart-samples/bundled_realm/README.md

 # Bundled realm sample
-A Flutter application with pre-initialized realm file.
+A Flutter application with pre-initialized realm file that is shipped with the application.

 This application demonstrates how to bundle a realm file with data, and load the bundled realm into the Flutter app.